MyPython101/PerformanceTesting/README.md

  None     Aggregated                                                                            150    170    170    170    180    180    190    190    190    190    190     29
 ```

+****

-## C. Advantages/Disadvantage
+## C. Advantages/Disadvantage of Locust
 ### Advantage:
-- Verifies the speed, accuracy, and stability of the software match expectation.
-- Assists the system by authenticating the responsiveness and managing the scalability and reliability of software features.
+Verifies the speed, accuracy, and stability of the software match expectation.
+Assists the system by authenticating the responsiveness and managing the scalability and reliability of software features.
-- Retrieved from (14)
+It is free and open sources.

 ### Disadvantage:
-- Can be a costly mistake if done haphazardly, leading to inaccurate results and conclusions.
+Locust can be a costly mistake if done haphazardly, leading to inaccurate results and conclusions.
+Need Python programming
-- Carried out on multiple devices in different locations to check whether a user faces difficulties.
-Hence, this testing can be costly.
-- Retrieved from (14)
+knowledge to perform the test (must be very fimilar with Python to design complicated test case)

 ## D. Applications:
-- Performance testing should be performed for any kind of applications since we all want to know how our application is performed.
+Performance testing should be performed for any kind of applications since we all want to know how our application is performed.
 We can guarantee the software applications can handle and manage the workload efficiently

 ## E. Reference: